BERT DEV

 Using Coder

-This guide walks you through your first time using Coder — the tool that gives you VS Code in your browser, with everything pre-installed for FRC robot programming.
-You won't install anything.
-The whole thing runs in a browser tab.
+This guide walks you through your first time using Coder — the team's online coding tool that runs VS Code (Visual Studio Code, a popular code editor) right inside your browser tab, with everything pre-installed for FIRST Robotics Competition (FRC) robot programming.
+You won't install anything; the whole thing runs in a browser.

 Most students start on their school-issued iPad using Safari (or Chrome).
 If you have a laptop and prefer to use it, that works too — the steps are the same.
-If you get stuck on any step, ask a mentor.
+If you get stuck on any step, ask a mentor (one of the adult coaches in the room).
 The screens may have moved slightly since this was written.

 Before you start